Life-changing dairy-free AND egg-free French toast.

-Toast both sides of your bread on the stove at medium high heat like you normally would for French Toast.
+Toast both sides of your bread on the stove at medium heat like you normally would for French toast.

-Toast about 5 minutes per side until brown and toasted.
-Time depends on your stove and pan.
+Toast about 4-5 minutes per side until brown and toasted.
+Time depends on your stove, pan, and bread.

 Don’t flip too soon, or the bread will stick to the pan.

 One good sign that it’s time to flip is that the toast starts steaming.